tomcl/HowToUseGitTJWC/README.md

 * Add a short message such as "update README" under `Summary` - this is required -  and press **Commit to master**.
 * Note that as result of your Commit the screen changes there are now no changed files.
 The git action button changes to **Push**.

-The Commit DOES NOT UPDATE THE REMOTE REPO but saves your changes in the hidden local git master copy.
+The Commit DOES NOT UPDATE THE REMOTE REPOSITORY but saves your changes in the hidden local git master copy.

-* To update the remote repository, when you are ready, and the new code passes tests, press the **Push** action button.
-This will upload your new Commit to the origin repo.
+* To update the remote repository (hereafter called _origin_), when you are ready, and the new code passes tests, press the **Push** action button.
+This will upload your new Commit to the origin.
 * Best practice in a code project.
 Make frequent _local_ repository commits (even of non-working code) so you can backtrack locally.
 Perform Pushes when your local code is all working.
-The repository may have a potentially large set of acceptance tests which should be run and passed before pushing to the remote origin/master.
+The repository may have a potentially large set of acceptance tests which should be run and passed before pushing to the origin origin/master.
 * Normally you make a small change, check it works, and then Push.
-* If other people are changing the same origin repo keep Github Desktop open all the time to **Fetch** the remote code regularly.
+* If other people are changing the same origin keep Github Desktop open all the time to **Fetch** the remote code regularly.
 Whenever there are outstanding remote commits the action button will change to **Pull**.
-Use **Pull** as described below to reconcile them with your local files ASAP, so that your local tests run with uptodate repo code that includes changes made by other people.
+Use **Pull** as described below to reconcile them with your local files ASAP, so that your local tests run with uptodate code that includes changes made by other people.

-Incorporating changes that other users have pushed to the origin repo is the opposite process (right-hand side of the picture).
+Incorporating changes that other users have pushed to the origin is the opposite process (right-hand side of the picture).

 * Before you start make sure all local file changes are Committed and Pushed as above.

 This is not necessary, and in general not always possible, but it simplifies the walk-through to have only one-way change propagation.

-* Change the README file in the origin repo using the GitHub edit command.
+* Change the README file in the origin using the GitHub edit command.
-* **Fetch** the origin repo using the Github action button.
+* **Fetch** the origin using the Github action button.
-* **Pull** the origin repo using the action button again.
+* **Pull** the origin using the action button again.
 Fetch and Merge together are implemented as **Pull**.

 Pull is not quite identical to Fetch + Merge, but in all normal use cases there is no distinction.
-So here, Fetch has no more effect having already been done, and Pull will **Merge** the newly fetched files from origin repo into your local working files by updating anything that has been changed in the origin.
+So here, Fetch has no more effect having already been done, and Pull will **Merge** the newly fetched files from origin into your local working files by updating anything that has been changed in the origin.
 In this case the README file gets updated.

-Github desktop is good at keeping your working set synchronised with the origin repo.
+Github desktop is good at keeping your working set synchronised with the origin.
 The action button displays the Git command needed to synchronise safely and provides feedback on status.

 You have now completed a _very simple_ git guide and know how to use Github as a remote git repository for your local files.
 For simple use of Git that is all you need, but it can go wrong when working in a team.
 That is discovered during **Pull** or **Push** either of which can end up needing a merge.
 See the section on [when automatic merge fails](#when-automatic-merge-fails).